reflectoring/reflectoring.github.io/_posts/2021-06-07-spring-schedulers.md

 The good news is you do not need any additional dependency as it comes with the spring boot starter

-## Important Annotations for Spring EnableScheduling
+## Important Annotations for Spring Schedulers

 * `@EnableScedhuling`:to be used on @Configuration classes, it enables detection of @Scheduled annotations, generally, we use it on top of our MainClass, but no one is stopping us, to use it over the configuration class
 ```java